coherent-research/test-document/DCSUserGuide.md

 ## Meter Restricted Profiles
 It is possible for users (except administrators) to be given a Meter Restriction Profile.
 This profiles specifies which subset of meter groups that the user may access.
 A Meter Restriction Profile can be applied to any number of users.

-A Meter Restiction Profile is a nested list of Blocked/Allowed Meter Groups, Meters and/or Virtual Meters.
+A Meter Restiction Profile is a nested list of Denied/Granted Meter Groups, Meters and/or Virtual Meters.
 A few examples best illustrates the use of a restriction profiles.

-** Example 1: A set of users is only allowed to access meters in a given group **
+** Example 1: A set of users is only granted access meters in a given group **

-A Meter Restriction Profile can be created which has the default access set to **Blocked** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **Allowed**.
-This will mean that user will only be able to access this allowed group.
+A Meter Restriction Profile can be created which has the default access set to **Denied** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Granted**.
+This will mean that user will only be able to access this granted group.

-** Example 2: A set of users is allowed to access all meters except those in a given group **
+** Example 2: A set of users is granted access all meters except those in a given group **

-A Meter Restriction Profile can be created which has the default access set to **Allowed** which means they can access any groups by default.
-A meter group can then be added which has the access set to **Blocked**.
-This will mean that user will be able to access all groups except this blocked group.
+A Meter Restriction Profile can be created which has the default access set to **Granted** which means they can access any groups by default.
+A meter group can then be added which has the access set to **Denied**.
+This will mean that user will be able to access all groups except this denied group.

-** Example 3: A set of uers is only allowed to access meters in a given group, except a certain meter **
+** Example 3: A set of uers is only granted access meters in a given group, except a certain meter **

-A Meter Restriction Profile can be created which has the default access set to **Blocked** which means they can not access any groups by default.
-A meter group can then be added which has the access set to **Allowed**.
-This will mean that user will only be able to access this allowed group.
-To restrict access to a certain meter this can be added with its access set to **Blocked**.
+A Meter Restriction Profile can be created which has the default access set to **Denied** which means they can not access any groups by default.
+A meter group can then be added which has the access set to **Granted**.
+This will mean that user will only be able to access this granted group.
+To restrict access to a certain meter this can be added with its access set to **Denied**.

 ### Viewing Meter Restriction Profiles
 - Select **Admin > User admin** in the main navigation bar and then open the **Meter restriction profiles** panel to display a table of all profiles.